 - An actual gameplay mechanic in The Elder Scrolls V: Skyrim, albeit understated: Not only do you have a chance of being able to pull used arrows out of your enemy's corpse and use them again, but you also have a chance, when being pelted by enemy archers, of finding a few new arrows in your inventory after the fight, presumably pulled from your own flesh.
 Likewise, if an enemy archer is shot with a better quality arrow than their own equipment there's a chance they will send it straight back at you.

-- At the end of Ryan Vs. Dorkman 2, Dorkman is being cruelly stabbed by Ryan, but he manages to push Ryan back, pull out the lightsaber from his chest, and kill Ryan will a well-placed saber throw.
+- At the end of Ryan Vs. Dorkman 2, Dorkman is being cruelly stabbed by Ryan, but he manages to push Ryan back, pull out the lightsaber from his chest, and kill Ryan with a well-placed saber throw.

 - In Part V of Dead Fantasy, even after Tifa gets a katana lodged into her upper arm, she takes it out and continues fighting.